Showing posts with label christmas lights. Show all posts

 The pond after dark

-Throughout the garden, we saw Christmas trees, a manger scene, poinsettia, and twinkling lights, around the lake we saw swans, alligators, Santa, toys, and a train.
+Throughout the garden, we saw Christmas trees, a manger scene, poinsettias, and twinkling lights.
+Around the lake, we saw swans, alligators, Santa, toys, and a train.

-We had arrived early and had gotten a parking spot near the front but when we left the parking lot was full and it was spilling over into the no-parking areas.
+We had arrived early and gotten a parking spot near the front, but when we left, the lot was full and spilling over into the no-parking areas.

 It was still an hour's ride to where we were staying.